arosenkranz/scenarios/ui-component-docs/intro.md

 # Introduction

-In this scenario, we're going to inherit a UI component library built with React, styled-components, Prop Types, and Storybook, and step through how to build and document a React UI component.
+In this scenario, we're going to inherit a UI component library built with the React, styled-components, PropTypes, and Storybook JavaScript libraries, and step through how to build and document a React UI component so other developers know how to use it.

 Ensuring that a UI component looks and is used properly is important if the component library is to be utilized by a cross-functional development team or throughout the open source community.

-This lesson assumes that you have working knowledge of React and CSS-in-JS technologies, and that you know how to configure a Storybook project.
-If you've never set up Storybook before, check out the [Storybook documentation.](https://storybook.js.org/docs/react/get-started/introduction)
+This lesson assumes that you have working knowledge of JavaScript, React and CSS-in-JS technologies, and that you know how Storybook is configured.
+You don't have to be an expert to get through this scenario, as we'll learn particulars along the way!
+If you've never set up Storybook before, check out the [Storybook documentation](https://storybook.js.org/docs/react/get-started/introduction) and see how a project is configured.

 ## Learning Objectives